 Angkor Wat and the whole complex is wonderful with kids.
 Extra special to be finally sharing this with my children, my second time, their first.

-We bought a 3 day ticket, visited for sunset one day ( this doesn’t count as one of your 3 days) and did 2 full half-days in the complex.
-Both the children qualified for free admission, which was a bonus, this works for children born after 2003.
+We bought a 3-day ticket, visited for sunset one day (this doesn’t count as one of your 3 days) and did 2 full half-days in the complex.
+Both the children qualified for free admission, which was a bonus, this worked for children born after 2003.

 We had the best driver in the world, not a word of English but his infectious laugh will stay with us all for a long, long time.
 Little things like that make a huge difference.

 Boo has been slightly unwell since before we left London.

 We decided it was about time he saw a doctor.
 I hate doctors, so obviously my worry levels were sky-high to even consider it necessary.